beckitrue/home-remote-server/README.md

 We're [manging the Nginx configuration and content files by mounting to a local directory](https://docs.nginx.com/nginx/admin-guide/installing-nginx/installing-nginx-docker/#maintaining-content-and-configuration-files-on-the-docker-host) on the Pi.
 Any changes in those directories will show up in the container.
 You'll restart your containter to pull the config and / or new content.

-1. `sudo mv ~/home-remote-server/nginx/default.conf /var/nginx/conf/default.conf`
+1. `sudo mv ~/home-remote-server/nginx/default.conf /var/nginx/conf/default.conf` This is where you'll change your nginx config file(s)
-1. `sudo mv ~/home-remote-server/nginx/index.html /var/www/index.html`
+1. `sudo mv ~/home-remote-server/nginx/index.html /var/www/index.html` This is where you'll change your content file(s)
 1. Build and start nginx docker container `docker compose -f ~/home-remote-server/nginx/docker-compose.yaml up -d`
 1. Go to [nginx webpage](https://cameras.beckitrue.com/) and verify it's working. (use your URL)